The Bargello

 Ghiberti's Sacrifice of Isaac for the 1401 baptistry competition, in the Bargello Museum of Florence

-Also in this cavernous space, along the wall, are the two finalist bronze panels of Abraham Sacrificing Isaac that, in many scholars' estimations, marked the beginning of the Renaissance.
+Modestly in a corer on the wall of this cavernous space are the two finalist bronze panels of Abraham Sacrificing Isaac that, in many scholars' estimations, marked the beginning of the Renaissance.
 Why more guidebooks don't make a big deal out of this is beyond me.

 These panels were submissions to a 1401 contest held by the powerful Arte di Calimala (Wool Guild) to pick an artist to cast images for the new North Doors of the baptistery.
 All the great Gothic sculptors of the day entered the contest, including Donatello, Brunelleschi, and Jacopo della Quercia.